GIS Maps and Data

 Many find it hard to visualize this amount of water.
 We know that one inch of rain spread over the MMSD service area is approximately 7.1 billion gallons of water.
 For the May event, this translates to 28 to 35 billion gallons of water hitting the ground.

 Living here in snow country, another way to visualize this storm event is to think about what it would have been if it had fallen in the winter as snow.
 The baseline ratio is that one inch of rain equals 10 inches of snow.
 If the May rainstorm were snow, we would have had 40 to 50 inches or approximately four feet of snow.

 Imagine four feet of snow.
 Streets would be impassable, and schools and businesses would be closed.
 The region would have been shut down for days, and our backs would be sore from shoveling.

 While we work to further reduce sewer overflows, we need to do more, and we need you to do your part.
 Help us reduce water pollution from sewer overflows by joining the Water Drop Alert™.
 By using less water, you can help reduce the amount of sewage that might end up in the environment if there is an overflow.

 Just like when it snows four feet or when we have four to five inches of rain, these storms take their toll, and we strive to recover as fast as possible.
 Let's just hope we don’t have either soon.

-Join our email list to receive quarterly MMSD updates and news from our Executive Director, Kevin Shafer.
+Join our Blue Notes email list to receive quarterly MMSD updates and news.

 Receive Water Drop Alert text messages when large storms threaten the area.
 When a Water Drop Alert has been issued a reminder is sent to use less water until the storm passes.